Mysteries of Osiris: Secret rituals

 Door and surrounding wall of the temple at Deir el-Medineh.

 Egyptian civilisation undeniably had secret rites.
 Most of the rituals performed by the priests were carried out behind the walls of the temples, in the absence of the general public.
-The general public generally had no access to the temple.
+The general public usually had no access to the temple.
 On feast days, crowds were allowed into the forecourts, but never into the sanctuary's holy of holies.
 In the Egyptian mentality, djeser ('sacred') and seshta ('secret') are two notions that go hand in hand.
 The word 'sacred' also means 'to separate' or 'to keep apart'.
 In essence, then, the sacred is something that must be kept separate from the profane.
 Divine power is not confined to heaven or the beyond.
 Its presence also manifests itself on Earth among human beings.
 Temples, for the gods, and necropolises, for the ancestors, are places where priests exercise their role as mediators between humankind and the forces of the invisible.
 They are places apart, kept away from the majority of the living, and their access is subject to restrictions of all kinds, such as bodily purity, fasting and the obligation of silence.

 This clear distinction between sacred places and the profane world led the ancient Egyptians to endow sacredness with a strong obligation of secrecy.
 The priests who performed the rites in the temples were therefore bound to silence.
 They must not say anything about what they are doing.
 In the Book of the Dead, the deceased priest congratulates himself on having taken part in the cult ceremonies in the country's main towns and emphasises that he has disclosed nothing of what he has done, seen or heard.